There’s nothing worse than slow internet, except maybe not knowing the reason behind the lag.

 Try downloading an app that can test your internet speed.
 There are a handful of options available; all you have to do is download an app and enter your information.
 This may not resolve your issue, but it can give you a better idea of where the problem lies.
 You can also Google the phrase, “how fast is my internet speed.”
 Google will give you a speed test at the top of their search results page.

 Latency is the amount of time between a user’s action and the response from the site or application you’re using.
 You know, it’s the thing that makes you want to rip your hair out!

 Similar to a lack of download or upload speed, your latency can be improved by increasing the amount of Mbps you have.

-Your router may be outdated or may need to have its firmware updated.
+Your wifi router may be outdated or may need to have its firmware updated.
 Don’t worry, it happens to the best of us.
-Routers are easy to set and forget.
+Routers are easy to set up and forget about.
 First, try to update the firmware.
 If that doesn’t help, it may be time to replace your router.

 If this is the case, lucky for you, replacing a router is easy to do on your own.

 So what should you be looking for in a new router?
 Click HERE for our recommendations.

 Another possible router-related issue is that it’s simply too far away.
 Make sure your router is placed in a central part of your home so that you can get the best internet speed.
 You may also consider adding a Wi-Fi extender if your home is spacious to help with this issue.

 Very similar to your mobile phone data slowing down because you reached your max data usage.
 Throttling occurs when your ISP is intentionally limiting your internet speed.
 This is typically due to data caps but also can be because your ISP have overloaded their network with too many local subscriptions.